DamianGN136/cse15l-lab-reports/cs15lLabReport2.md

 This is the first screenshot of using the `/add-message` command in the String Server:
 ![Image](StringServercmd.png)

-For this first add-message command, the handleRequest method is called; particularly the else statement of this method.
+For this first add-message command the first method that is called is the main method in order to start up the server.
+Then once it has been started, the handleRequest method is called when the URI url has "/add-message"; particularly the else statement of this method.
 When "/add-message" is used in the command line, the URI url parameter is split by the "=" sign.
 The index 1 argument is the message that is added to the `String input` field that was initialized before the method.
 Additionally, after the string is added a new line is also added to prepare a new line for any new strings.
 Before the /add-message command was used, the `input` field was just an empty string.
 The input field was changed because it was an empty string when it was initialized and after the method call there is not a new string added to it.

 ![Image](StringServercmd2.png)

-For this second add-message command, the handleRequest method is also called
+For this second add-message command, the main method is not called again because the server is already running and was not stopped in this case.
+The handleRequest method is called, particularly the else statement.
+Again, the URI url is split by the "=" sign and the index 1 argument becomes the string that is added to the input field.
+Instead of being an empty string, the string already contains the string we added previously: "Data".
+Now this field is changed and "Structures" is added to the string on a new line.

+Part 2:
+The bug I am choosing to analye is the bug within the Reversed method in the ArrayExamples.java file.
+The purpose of this method is to create a new array and copy over elements from a given array to the new array in reverse.
+The bug in this method is that it always returns an array full of zeros.
+This is because instead of copying over elements from the given array to the new array, this method does the opposite.
+It copies elements from the new empty array to the given array which results in an array full of zeros.

+Junit failure-inducing test:

+    @Test
+    public void testingReverse(){
+        int [] input1 = {1,2,3,4,5};
+        assertArrayEquals(new int[]{10,9,8,7,6,5,4,3,2}, ArrayExamples.reversed(input1));
+    }
+This test will fail because the ArrayExamples method returns an array full of zeros.

+Junit non-failure-inducing input:

+    @Test
+    pulic void passTestingReverse(){
+        int[] input1 = {0,0,0,0};
+        assertArrayEquals(new int[]{0,0,0,0}, ArrayExamples.reversed(input1));
+    }
+This test will pass because the array that is returned is always full of zeros.
+So a given array full of zeros will match the resulting array full of zeros as well.

+Part 3:
+In this lab I overall learned a lot about web servers and URLs.
+I learned about the different parts of a URL and how they affect what is displayed on a web server.
+I also learned how to write the code to start up a simple web server and how to add a command that would change the web server with queries and strings.